sidsingh00/PHISHING-SITE-DETECTION/README.md

-hey this is phishing site
+hey this is phishing site diction